adion05/J124-Final-Project-/README.md

 __Question Four__: What is the sum of acres burned for each year?
 Process:
-1. On original page (without having anything selected) go to data and select create pivot table in a new sheet.
+1. On original page (without having anything selected) go to data and select 'create pivot table' in a new sheet.
-2. Set rows as archive year.
+2. Set rows as 'archive year'.
-3. Set values as acres burned.
+3. Set values as 'acres burned'.
-4. On values change summarize by to SUM.
+4. On values change 'summarize by' to SUM.
 5. This will give you a count of all acres burned by year.

 Answer: